Alia Bhatt’s ‘Badrinath Ki Dulhania’ Gets Rave Reviews Ahead Of Release

 — Soni Razdan (@Soni_Razdan) March 7, 2017

 Badrinath ki Dulhania stars Alia Bhattt and Varun Dhawan as two unlikely people from small towns who fall in love despite diametrically opposite views on gender and love.
-Badri (Dhawan) has dropped out of school but Vaidehi (Bhatt), is a studious young woman with lots of ambition.
+Badri (Dhawan) has dropped out of school but Vaidehi (Bhatt) is a studious young woman with lots of ambition.

 In an interview with Gulf News, Dhawan was hesitant to reveal too much about the storyline.